 You have probably heard before that there are health benefits from the Mediterranean Diet and many attribute some of that, in part, to their regular consumption of olives and olive oil – which have documented benefits of their own.
 Some of those benefits include but are not limited to:

 Hydroxytyrosol and Oleuropein from the olive are two of the most potent antioxidants found in nature.
-The research on these compounds, specifically in the Olivamine 10 Max formula, has shown they are so potent because they can penetrate deep inside the cell to turn on specific genes that stimulate a cells natural antioxidant defense systems including the increased production of a compound called MnSOD.1-3
+The research on these compounds, specifically in the Olivamine® formula, has shown they are so potent because they can penetrate deep inside the cell to turn on specific genes that stimulate a cells natural antioxidant defense systems including the increased production of a compound called MnSOD.1-3

 Inflammation is a factor in most diseases and a major contributing factor behind the symptoms and complications we experience.
 Oleuropein and hydroxytyrosol have been shown to interact with inflammation pathways, suggesting they can help maintain healthy levels of inflammation.5-7 Since oxidative processes also contribute to inflammation, the antioxidant effect of these olive antioxidants can also indirectly help reduce inflammatory responses.5-7

-Hydroxytyrosol and oleuropein have shown to play a role in regulating certain immune cells in the body including the histamine-releasing mast cells associated with allergic reactions and other immune responses.8,9 This involvement with the immune system is tightly linked to the anti-inflammatory and antioxidant effects which contribute to many of the other beneficial properties.9
+Hydroxytyrosol and oleuropein have shown to play a role in regulating certain immune cells in the body including the histamine-releasing mast cells associated with allergic reactions and other immune responses.8,9 This involvement with the immune system is tightly linked to inflammatory regulation and antioxidant effects that contribute to many of the other beneficial properties.9

 Skin and Wound Care

-You've probably seen plenty of skin care products that promote the benefits of olive oil for your skin, but there are beneficial compounds found in the fruit, kernel, and leaves as well.
-You may not know that Olivamine (containing olive leaf extract) actually got its start in topical skin and wound care products and is now used in over half of the hospitals and long term care facilities in the nation with growing use around the globe.
-Some of the very first patents on Olivamine were based in wound care applications.2,10,11
+You’ve probably seen plenty of skin care products that promote the benefits of olive oil for your skin, but there are beneficial compounds found in the fruit, kernel, and leaves as well.
+You may not know that Olivamine® (containing olive leaf extract) actually got its start in topical skin and wound care products and the Medline Remedy® with Olivamine® product line is now used in over half of the hospitals and long term care facilities in the nation with growing use around the globe.
+Some of the very first patents on Olivamine® were based in wound care applications.2,10,11

 The digestive tract can benefit from hydroxytyrosol and oleuropein because, like the skin, the antioxidants can directly contact the cells lining the digestive tract before they enter the blood stream or get metabolized by the liver.11-13 Because of this, many of the beneficial effects seen on the skin also apply to the surface of the the digestive tract which has implications in some inflammatory bowel conditions.12-15